youyoumu/seruni/README.md

 - anilist interaction
 - media quality settings
 - blinking/marker when processing text
-- marker for text that can't be processed
 - guard when the text doesn't contain the word
 - offset crop
 - edit existing media files